-Supervision of Students: Interns will be responsible for the supervision of pre-master's level students who are working in the program.
-The intern will be responsible for weekly individual supervision and group supervision with their supervisees.
+Supervision of Students/Assigned Staff Members: Interns will be responsible for the supervision of pre-master's level students or assigned staff members who are working in the program.
+The intern will be responsible for weekly individual supervision and possibly group supervision with their supervisees.
 Evaluations of the students will be completed by the interns three times throughout the year.
 This may vary if supervising an early career employee.
-If a student is in need of a performance improvement plan the intern will be responsible for creating and following through with it with assistance from the Attending Psychologist.
-All of the intern's supervision is overseen by the psychologists leading the supervision of supervision group with the interns.
+If a student is in need of a performance improvement plan the intern will be responsible for creating and following through with it with assistance from the Supervising Psychologist.
+All of the intern's supervision is overseen by the psychologists and all interns participate in supervision of supervision group.